 A release from contract may be granted by the board in case of illness or other personal matters, which make it a substantial hardship for the staff member to continue his/her employment in the district.

-Each request shall be determined upon its own merits.
+Each request will be reviewed and a decision rendered based on the totality of the circumstances.
 The needs of the district and continuity of the educational program offered to students shall receive primary consideration in the board's decision.

 Resignation

-In order to permit proper staff planning and to minimize inconvenience to others who may be affected, certificated staff that plan to resign at the end of their contract period are requested to notify the superintendent of their resignation or retirement by April 1.
+In order to permit proper staff planning and to minimize inconvenience to others who may be affected, certificated staff who plan to resign at the end of their contract period are requested to notify the superintendent of their resignation or retirement by April 1(or the district may insert alternate date).

 Those staff who are not contractually obligated to complete the current school year should notify the superintendent as early as possible of their intent to resign and no less than 30 days prior to their last working day.

 Retirement

-Staff shall participate in the retirement programs under the Federal Social Security Act and the Washington State Teachers' Retirement System or the Public Employees' Retirement System.
+Staff will participate in the retirement programs under the Federal Social Security Act and the Washington State Teachers' Retirement System or the Public Employees' Retirement System.
 Payroll deductions shall be made and paid into the respective retirement programs in the manner prescribed by law.

 Staff who become eligible to retire under the controlling retirement system and who intend to retire at the end of the current school year should notify the superintendent prior to April 1st of that year.

 Those staff intending to retire who are not contractually obligated to complete the current school year should notify the superintendent as early as possible and no less than 30 days prior to their retirement date.
-Because of their contribution to the children of the district, retiring staff shall be given appropriate recognition.
-The district office may assist them in making arrangements for their retirement benefits.

-Probation, Non-renewal or Termination

-The employment contracts of individual certificated staff may be non-renewed at the end of the staff member's contract period by action of the superintendent.
-Such non-renewals may be based upon unsatisfactory performance or changes in the district's financial circumstances and/or staffing needs.
-Except for "provisional employees," non-renewals for unsatisfactory performance shall be preceded by a probationary period.
-The superintendent shall establish procedures to assist those certificated staff whose performance, through the evaluation process, does not meet minimum requirements.
-The district may require the teacher to take in-service training provided by the district in the area of teaching skills needing improvement.
-Classified staff are granted provisional status during the first 6 months of employment.

-During that period of time, they are subject to termination without advance notice.
-Such staff member shall be entitled to an informal pre-termination meeting with the superintendent prior to any action taken by the board of directors.

 Program and Staff Reductions